status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

     You will then find the `slashing-protection.json` file in your specified `/path/to/export_dir` folder.

     !!! tip
-        To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check it's recent history on [beaconcha.in](https://beaconcha.in/)).
+        To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check its recent history on [beaconcha.in](https://beaconcha.in/)).
 Then go to [step 3](./migration.md#step-3---import-your-validator-keys-into-nimbus).

 === "Lighthouse"